 The legal system deals with facts, so it may surprise you how many myths and half-truths surround the LSAT.
 Don't be taken in.

-FACT: Nothing could be further from the truth.
-You can benefit tremendously from exposure to actual LSATs, and from expert insight into LSAT writers' habits and commonly used tricks.
+The TRUTH: Nothing could be further from fact.
+You can benefit tremendously from LSAT prep with exposure to actual LSATs, and from expert insight into LSAT questions and commonly used tricks.

 The TRUTH: Nope.
 There's no penalty for wrong answers.
 Don't ever leave a question blank.
 Ever.
 If you have 40 seconds left on a section and six questions to go, answer "B" (or pick your favorite letter between A and E) for all the remaining questions.
 You've got a one in five chance of getting each of them right and getting an answer wrong does not hurt your score.

 The TRUTH: The October LSAT test date is the most popular, but you don't have to take the test in October to get your scores back in time for admission the following year.
 You'll still have time to take the LSAT during the December administration and get your scores submitted.
 While taking the LSAT in December will influence your ability to get your applications in early (and might put you at some disadvantage for those schools with rolling admissions policies), you will still have a real shot...especially if you do well on your LSAT